 Caroline (Pierce) Ryan and Agnes Ryan continued to live at 39 Commonwealth during the 1886-1887 winter season, but moved soon thereafter to the Hotel Victoria at 273 Dartmouth.

 In 1887, 39 Commonwealth became the home of Henry Mason and his wife, Helen (Palmer) Mason, who rented the property until March 1, 1888, when he purchased it from the estate of Isaac Farnsworth.
 The Masons had lived at 116 Commonwealth during the 1886-1887 winter season and in Brookline before that.
+They also maintained a residence at Phillips Beach in Swampscott.

 He died in May of 1890.
 Helen Mason continued to live at 39 Commonwealth until about 1899, but had moved to 39 Newbury by 1900.